ttntm/ttntm/src/blog/17-vue-cloudinary.md

 };
 ```

 As you can see, the component inherits the `recipe` object from its respective parent (create or edit).
 It only has an object `imageStatus` and the upload preset `uPreset` necessary for Cloudinary in its own `data()` function, both of which are used inside the component itself exclusively.
-There's also a {% ext "computed property", "https://vuejs.org/v2/api/#computed" %} that checks whether or not a recipe's image was uploaded already.
+There's also a {% ext "computed property", "https://vuejs.org/v2/api/#computed" %} that checks whether a recipe's image was uploaded already.

 We'll get into the actual functionality in a minute, let's first have a look at the HTML in the `<template>` section though: